Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

+To create the virtual large aperture, the probe was attached to a positioning system, and programmed to move into four quadrants, as displayed in Figure \ref{fig2:angles_coupling_vla_cal}c-d.
+The same plane-wave angle set was used in phantom experiments as for simulations.
+The transmit delays were calculated for every element of the virtual aperture.
 Once the transmission profiles were calculated, the probe was set in one position, fired the transmission profile associated with the VLA elements in that position, and collected data.
 Then, the probe was moved to the next position, fired with the corresponding transmission delays, collected data, and so on until the full aperture data was acquired.
+Data was acquired in this manner on the wire and cyst targets in a CIRS Model 539 ATS General purpose phantom (Computerized Imaging Reference Systems, Norfolk, VA, USA).
+Two wire target datasets were acquired, one with the wires aligned laterally, and the other elevationally, to examine resolution in both dimensions.
+For FOV comparison, one dataset each for a wire and a cyst was collected with the Vermon array by itself as well.

+Before scanning the four quadrants, visual alignment was performed to make the probe as flat as possible when scanning.
+A plane-wave setup script was run on Verasonics to create a real-time B-mode display.
+The probe was kept a few millimeters above the boundary of the ATS phantom so the boundary was visible in the display.
+Then, the probe was rotated by hand in its clamp until the boundary appeared flat in both lateral and elevation directions.
+The probe was then lowered to be nearly touching the boundary.
+For the final alignment, a wire target was visualized in the C-scan, and the probe was rotated in Daedal until the wire appeared vertical.
+Each virtual aperture acquisition was repeated 3 times on separate occasions to include variability in the setup/alignment procedure in the results.

+Finally, we opted to use the same angle set as the simulations (see Figure \ref{fig2:angles_coupling_vla_cal}a) for all element sizes because a coupling number of 4 on the Vermon array matches the element size of the simulation.
+Also, using the same angle set for all coupling numbers allowed a direct comparison of quality based only on element size and beamforming, even though a larger steering range was available with less coupling.